 In some of our recent work we have been using detailed single case analyses to study individuals with deficits in visual perception arising from the failure to integrate sensory input with stored object knowledge, as well as using eye movement patterns to examine how damage to the visual system can affect the ways in which the brain acquires sensory information about object identity.

-Here are some of our recent papers:
+Here are some of our r papers:

 Leek, E.C., D'Avossa, G., Yuen, S.L., Hu, M., Tainturier, M-J. & Rafal, R. (2012).
 Semantic relatedness and visual similarity affect overlapping figures task performance in ventral simultanagnosia: Implications for theories of perceptual integration in human vision.
 Cognitive Neuropsychology, 29, 569-583 .